Did you know that you can easily make your own Restaurant-Style Homemade Croutons from scratch with just a few basic

 Gently mix all together and place in a greased baking pan with 1-inch sides.
 Bake at 350 degrees for approximately 35 – 45 minutes, stirring every 10 minutes.
 Cool completely and store in an air-tight container for up to two weeks.

 Use gluten-free bread and make sure that all of your spices and any additions are gluten-free as well.

 What to do with those bread crusts?

 While your croutons are baking, place a handful of breadcrumbs at a time into a blender, or food processor, and grate into crumbs.
 Place in a zip-lock baggie or air-tight container.
-Use as a topping for casseroles, as a filler in a meatloaf, or whenever a recipe calls for breadcrumbs.
+Use as a topping for casseroles, as a filler in meatloaf, or whenever a recipe calls for breadcrumbs.
 The breadcrumbs will keep well in the freezer for months.

 In conclusion: don’t be afraid to have fun experimenting with different seasonings such as taco seasoning, Cajun seasoning, etc…

-I would love to hear what sort of combinations you have come up!
+I would love to hear what sort of combinations you have come up with!

 More great recipes: